-Microsoft Dynamics NAV integration with Shopify eliminates manual exports and enables real-time sync of customer, product, and order data, reducing deployment time by 65%.
+Microsoft Dynamics NAV integration with Shopify eliminates manual exports and enables real-time sync of customer, product, and order data, reducing deployment time.

 Disconnected systems slow orders, confuse teams, and annoy customers.
 Ready to fix that gap?
 Microsoft Dynamics NAV integration links your ERP, eCommerce, CRM, BI, including the WMS.
 Sync instantly or on a schedule to keep orders, inventory, invoices, and customer records aligned.
 Data moves through web services and APIs, cutting errors and manual work.